adrusi/jQuery.danceSwitcher/README.md

       <!-- create as many boxes as you want -->
     </div>

-The javascript to initialize the Switcher is:
+The javascript to initialize the switcher is:

     $('.switcher').danceSwitcher({
       speed: 1, // the speed multiplier, use trial and error to get the best speed :D (hint: bigger is faster)